meuleman/epilogos/README.md

 ```bash
 $ pip install click, numpy, pandas
 ```
-Additionally, it is recommended that python is updated to version 3.6 or later.
-We have not tested previous versions and thus cannot vouch for their accuracy.
+Additionally, it is recommended that python is updated to version 3.7 or later.
+In earlier versions, `src/computeEpilogosScores.py` may raise an OSError 16.
+It is worth noting that in our testing this error has not affected the results.

 <a name="running-epilogos"></a>